 Should you have any questions or concerns please e-mail me via the school office at email@example.com

 P.E: Juniper have P.E on a Wednesday afternoon with our P.E teacher, Miss Milne.
-Please ensure your child has a full, named P.E kit.
+Please ensure your child has a full, named P.E kit: navy short, yellow t-shirt, navy/black jumper and joggers and trainers.
 Long hair needs to be tied up and jewellery is removed.

 Spellings: Weekly spellings will be given out on a Monday and the children tested on them the following Monday.
 The spellings are different every week and will be stuck in to their yellow books.
 House points will be rewarded if full marks are achieved on the spelling test.